 As I said, the camera on the 2 XL (even the one on the first Pixel) was very good.
 The camera on the 3 XL is an improvement, but it’s hard to see that much of that when things were very good to begin with.

-If you are a selfie fan (and I’m not), the fact that you now have the ability to take wider selfies is quite welcome.
+If, unlike me, you are a selfie fan, the fact that you now have the ability to take wider selfies is quite welcome.
 The feature does work extremely well in practice and so does the Photo Booth one – basically the phone takes a photo when you smile.
-The latter one works extremely well and should prove fun to use (I’ll admit to also playing with the Stranger Things monster quite a lot in the Playground mode, but don’t tell anyone).
+The latter one works extremely well and should prove fun to use (I’ll admit to also playing with the Stranger Things monster quite a lot in the Playground mode, but don’t tell anyone about that).
 I promise to have more on the camera, as well as a lot of samples, in future articles.

 This is just a number of small observations.
-I will have a few more articles in the coming weeks, so make sure you follow the Facebook page or check the website from time to time.
+I will have a few more articles in the coming weeks and months, so make sure you follow the Facebook page or check the website from time to time.